 4.)
 These deer are ruminants (have a 4 chambered stomach).
+What other critter has a 4 chambered stomach?
+That’s right, a cow.
 They need this type of digestive system, as they eat approximately 650 different plant species!

 5.)
 White-tailed deer have an amazing 297 million olfactory cells!
 To put this into perspective, humans have only 5 million.
 These olfactory senses help the deer to smell predators like cougars, bobcats, golden eagles, great horned owls, wolves, and hunters.